 Also nearby is Al-Azhar University, a center of learning established by the Fatimids in the 10th century.
 It remains one of the world’s most important schools of Islamic studies, and I spotted numerous foreign students walking around campus.

-While I didn’t enter the campus proper or the school’s mosque, there are some interesting little alleyways full of bookshops surrounding the university.
+While I didn’t enter the campus proper, nor the school’s mosque, there are some interesting little alleyways full of bookshops surrounding it.

 Al Azhar Park

 Further southeast, accessible from the main highway of Salah Salem, is Al-Azhar Park, which costs 20 EGP to enter.
 This isn’t a historical site like the others, and not technically a part of ‘Islamic Cairo.’
 It does, however, contain sections of an original Ayyubid wall.

 The park makes for a nice respite from Cairo’s infamous pollution and traffic.
 And it also provides decent views of Bayn al-Qasrayn in one direction and of the Citadel in the other.

 The park was built over a former garbage heap, but is now home to some well-manicured gardens and fancy restaurants.

 For some strange reason, Google Maps has Saladin’s Citadel as being in the center of this park!
 There’s some kind of restaurant named after the Citadel within Al-Azhar, which is likely to blame for the mishap.
 The large fort/mosque you see up in the distance is the Citadel, so don’t go looking for it in the park.

 The Cairo Citadel